hharryyf/codeforcepractice/README.md

 to a vertex with greater top sort order. https://codeforces.com/problemset/problem/1100/E

 * Feb 12 to Mar 11 --- "virus gap term training" focal point: dynamic programming and graph

+187. Suggested Friends (diff=2200, graph connectivity and brute force) If we cannot solve the problem if a smart way, the first thing we need to do is analyze the complexity of brute force.
+And we can see if we just follow the definition of suggested friend we have a solution that is O(m^2) which m <= 5000, hence the brute force solution would run in time. https://codeforces.com/contest/245/problem/G